 1. Are they Accredited?

 I chose this first because it is simply put, the most important factor.
 Having the correct accreditation is the difference between your degree meaning a new career, and it not being worth the paper that it’s printed on.
 The issue is that it is entirely possible to set up an educational institution without having done anything to assure the quality of the degree.
 There are even companies which sell degrees without you having to do any work at all.
 These degree mills are practically worthless as any research into whether or not you attended a real college will ultimately reveal the truth.
-It doesn’t end their though, because without having a standard of education, an online college can say that you have a valuable degree even if they all they taught was outdated material and bad business practices.
-So don’t waste your time, and especially not your money unless they are accredited.
+It doesn’t end there though, because without having a standard of education, an online college can say that you have a valuable degree even if they all they taught was outdated material and bad business practices.
+So don’t ruin your online college experience, and especially don't waste your money if they are not accredited.

 Have you considered continuing your education online before?